Theatre West Writers in Residence Presents:

 Cast & Creative Bios

-He helmed the world premieres of his own plays: Hopeful Romantic (Robby Nomination), Recalled to Life, and the one-act collection Tawdry Tales (Best Comedy Posing Strap Pirates).
-Other self-directed one-acts include The History of Gay Theatre in Something More than 60 Seconds and Trattoria of Terror, both commissioned by Theatre Out in Orange County.
-For Theatre West, he directed The Musical Comedy Murders of 1940, the world premiere production of The Man Who Saved Everything, and numerous short pieces for WestFest, including his own short plays Hands Beneath the Table and Sons of God.
+Local productions include: The Collection, What the Butler Saw, As You Like It, Rosencrantz and Guildenstern Are Dead, Edward II, The Double Dealer (Best Direction), Halsted Street: Chicago (GLAAD nomination), The Lisbon Traviata, the local premiere of Daniel MacIvor’s In On It (Weekly Nomination), and the Musical Theatre Guild production of The Golden Apple.
+He has been the resident director for the Opera Buffs since 1991 and has directed their concert opera productions of Carmen, La Bohème, La Cenerentola, and The Ballad of Baby Doe.
+He helmed the world premieres of his own plays: Hopeful Romantic (Robby Nomination), Recalled to Life, and the one-act collection, Tawdry Tales (Best Comedy Posing Strap Pirates.)
+Other self-directed one-acts include: The History of Gay Theatre in Something More than 60 Seconds and Trattoria of Terror, both commissioned by Theatre Out in Orange County.
+For Theatre West, he directed The Musical Comedy Murders of 1940, the world premiere production of The Man Who Saved Everything, and numerous short pieces for WestFest, including his own short plays, Hands Beneath the Table and Sons of God.

 Theater: Our Town, My Spirits Soar, Unhappily Married in Valencia, As You Like It, RANT, Mirror, Mirror, Vivian Vance Alive and Well, Arena: A House Music-al, Gideon and the Blundersnorp, Landscape of the Body, All’s Well That Ends Well.
 TV: The Stanford Prison Experiment, Feeling Bad.
 Film: The Faithful Brethren of Pitt Street.
-Graduate of the Stella Adler Art of Acting Studio Conservatory program.
+Graduate of the Stella Adler Art of Acting Studio.
 Casey is very pleased to make his Theatre West debut in Incitation to the Dance!
 Follow him on Instagram @quotablecasey or check out www.caseyalcoser.com, which, like any good actor’s website, is in desperate need of updating.

-Dina Morrone is thrilled to be co-producing with Bryan Sui, Michael Van Duzer’s sexy dark comedy, Incitation to the Dance.
-Other shows produced by Dina at Theatre West include her solo show The Italian In Me (written and performed), for which she won a Valley Theatre Award for Best Solo Show, Moose on the Loose, My Uterus: A Womb With A View, So Many Stars, The Age of Aquarius 1967–1972, The Sunday Night Solo Series, Portraits 2, SOLOpalooza 2.0, The Galaxy of Phil Hendrie, Jim Goins’ lecture presentation of his new musical Saint George the Knight, Who I Am for Black History Month, and Associate Producer for Not Your Cup of Tea 2024 (AAPI).
+Dina Morrone is thrilled to be co-producing alongside Bryan Sui, Michael Van Duzer’s sexy dark gay comedy.
+Other shows produced by Dina at Theatre West include her solo show The Italian in Me (written and performed), for which she won a Valley Theatre Award for Best Solo Show, Moose on the Loose, My Uterus: A Womb With A View, So Many Stars, The Age of Aquarius 1967–1972, The Sunday Night Solo Series, Portraits 2, SOLOpalooza 2.0, The Galaxy of Phil Hendrie, Jim Goins’ lecture presentation of his new musical Saint George the Knight, Who I Am for Black History Month, and Associate Producer for Not Your Cup of Tea 2024 (AAPI).
+She’s the editor/contributing writer for the socially conscious lifestyle publication The Eden Magazine, and has interviewed the likes of Martin Luther King III, Louis Gossett Jr., Gina Lollobrigida, Mariel Hemingway, Jacques Cousteau Jr., and Bruce Dern.
+Her voiceover work includes VO on films such as Avatar, Ferrari, Luca, Pinocchio, Dune, The Bad Guys, video games like Starfield and Mafia, and as the Announcer of the Media Access Awards on PBS. www.dinamorrone.com

 Bryan Siu is excited to be on board for this thrillingly daring piece.
 They are an LA-born and raised storyteller who’s passionate about embarking on a discovery of stories that empower and uplift the voices of the unheard, while challenging the status quo.
 Recently, they directed Yoki’s Body and Little Brother Eldest Son (Short+Sweet Hollywood ’25).
 With Theatre West, their acting credits include Hence the Confusion (WestFest ’25) and Jack and the Beanstalk (Storybook Theatre).
 They also wrote The Heartbreaker, which was a finalist in the Ellen Idelson Comedy Playwriting Competition.
+As a current TW board member, they are beyond grateful to be involved in this creative endeavor alongside the cast and crew and to collaborate with Michael Van Duzer and Dina Morrone.

 Creative Team